Official: Jersey City attack was ‘fueled’ by anti-Semitism

 JERSEY CITY, N.J.
 (AP) — The two killers who stormed a kosher market in Jersey City were driven by hatred of Jews and law enforcement, New Jersey’s attorney general said Thursday, adding that the case is being investigated as domestic terrorism.

-Attorney General Gurbir Grewal disclosed that the killers had five guns, including an AR-15-style rifle and a shotgun they were wielding when they burst into the store in an attack that left the scene littered with several hundred shell casings.
+Attorney General Gurbir Grewal also disclosed that the man and woman had five guns, including an AR-15-style rifle and a shotgun that they were wielding when they burst into the store in an attack that left the scene littered with several hundred shell casings.
+They also had a pipebomb in their van.

-Six people in all were killed in the rampage — a police officer gunned down at a cemetery, the killers and three people who had been inside the store.
+“The outcome would have been far, far worse” if not for the Jersey City Police, Grewal said.
+Authorities noted that a Jewish school is next to the market, and a Catholic school is across the street.

+The attackers killed three people in the store, in addition to a police officer at a cemetery about a mile away, before dying in an hourslong gunbattle with police Tuesday afternoon, authorities said.

 “The evidence points toward acts of hate.
-I can confirm that we’re investigating this matter as potential acts of domestic terrorism fueled both by anti-Semitism and anti-law enforcement beliefs,” he said.
+I can confirm that we’re investigating this matter as potential acts of domestic terrorism fueled both by anti-Semitism and anti-law enforcement beliefs,” the attorney general said.
+He said social media posts, witness interviews and other evidence reflected the couple’s hatred of Jews and police.

+Grewal noted that after killing three people in the store, the couple concentrated their fire on police and did not shoot at others who happened to be on the streets.

-Grewal said the attackers, David Anderson, 47, and Francine Graham, 50, had expressed interest in a fringe religious group called the Black Hebrew Israelites.
-But he said there was no evidence that they were members, and he said the two were believed to have acted alone.
+Grewal said the attackers, David Anderson, 47, and Francine Graham, 50, had expressed interest in a fringe religious group called the Black Hebrew Israelites, whose members often rail against Jews and whites.
+But he said there was no evidence so far that they were members, and added that the two were believed to have acted alone.

-Grewal also revealed said that police recovered four weapons in the store and one in the van.
-A pipebomb was also discovered in the van.
+The pair brought their cache of weapons in a U-Haul van they drove from Bay View Cemtery, where they shot and killed Jersey City Detective Joseph Seals, according to the attorney general.

+Anderson fired away with the AR-15-style rifle as he entered the store, while Graham brought a 12-gauge shotgun into the shop.
+They also had handguns with a homemade silencer and a device to catch shell casings.
+In all, they had five guns — four recovered in the store, one in the van — in what Grewal called a “tremendous amount of firepower.”

 Members of New York’s ultra-Orthodox Jewish community gathered Wednesday night for funerals for Ferencz and Deutsch.
 Thousands of people, mostly men, followed Ferencz’s casket through the streets of Brooklyn, hugging and crying.